-Failure to respond to emails from MTSA faculty and staff within two MTSA business days is considered unprofessional conduct, which is addressed in the Standards of Conduct.
+Failure to respond to emails from MTSA faculty and staff within one MTSA business day is considered unprofessional conduct, which is addressed in the Standards of Conduct.

 In emergency situations only, text messages will be sent from the school's emergency management software to students' cellphones to keep them informed of the situation.